irungentoo/toxcore/INSTALL.md

 sudo ldconfig
 ```

-Or if checkinstall is not easily available for your distribution (e.g. Fedora):
+Or if checkinstall is not easily available for your distribution (e.g. Fedora),
+this will install the libs to /usr/local/lib and the headers to /usr/local/include

 ```bash
 git clone git://github.com/jedisct1/libsodium.git
 cd libsodium